Facts & stats

 - Gatwick serves more destinations than any other UK Airport (source: OAG data).

-- Around 45 airlines use Gatwick serving approximately 200 destinations.
+- Around 45 airlines use Gatwick serving approximately 200 destinations in 90 countries.

 - EasyJet is Gatwick’s largest customer; they fly 37% of the total number of passengers at the airport.